Exeter's Air Cadets - a history

 Over the past few centuries, nearly 500 pubs have opened their doors in Exeter.
 While many have been lost due to time, money or misfortune, the stories and memories created in these 'locals' live on.
 Exeter Pubs offers a captivating glimpse into the history of some of Exeter's most famous pubs.
 Drawing upon an eclectic collection of photographs, David Cornforth presents the reader with an insight into the history and life of the pubs in this area.
 From pub dogs to landlords, famous visitors to suspicious fires, this book tells the stories of Exeter's numerous watering holes.
 Just like countless travellers over the centuries, the modern reader is encouraged to stop for a pint in each and continue the stories of these historic establishments.
 Well-researched and beautifully illustrated, Exeter Pubs provides something for everyone, whether they have lived in Exeter all their lives, or whether they are just visiting this vibrant town.
 Available from Amazon Exeter Pubs (Amberley Pub)

 It was a hundred years ago that Exeter City went to Argentina to teach the locals something about football.
 On the 22 May 1914, the team, along with team officials and WAGS (yep, that's right or maybe they were wives of officials, and they sure wore bonny hats!) left Exeter Queen Street station for Southampton, for a boat to Argentina.See photo on this page May 1914.
-In July 1914 they had the honour of playing a 3-3 draw with the Brazil national side, when they toured South America.
+In July 1914 they had the honour of playing the Brazil national side, losing 2-0, when they toured South America.

 Exeter Memories has a Page and a Group on Facebook.
 The group is for people to swap memories of living in the city – at the moment, the 1960s and 70s are very popular.
 You can also follow #ExeterMemories on Twitter, where the latest pages are promoted and events that happened on the day are linked.